 counting with multiplicity.
 For an isobaric representation $\pi = \rho_1 \boxplus \cdots \boxplus \rho_r$ with $\rho_j$ cuspidal, define \beq N(\pi;\al,T) = N(\rho_1;\al,T) + \cdots + N(\rho_r;\al,T), \eeq again counting each zero with multiplicity.

-The main outcome of the Kowalski-Michel result is a bound for $N(\pi;\al,T)$ that holds on average for an appropriate family of $\pi$; in their original work, $\pi$ is assumed to be cuspidal.
-Our main technical task is to apply their results when $\pi$ varies over an appropriate family of isobaric representations, in our case, obtained from Dedekind zeta functions.
+The main outcome of \cite{KowMic02} is a bound for $N(\rho;\al,T)$ that holds on average for an appropriate family of cuspidal representations $\rho$.
+Our innovation is to develop a means to apply their results to the case when $\pi$ varies over an appropriate family of isobaric representations, in our case, obtained from Dedekind zeta functions.
 We first recall the original setting for cuspidal representations, which assumes the following conditions hold:

-\begin{condition} For each $X \geq 1$ let $S(X)$ be a finite (possibly empty) set of cuspidal automorphic representations $\rho$ on $\GL_m(\Q)$ such that the following properties hold: \begin{enumerate}[label=(\roman*)]
+\begin{condition} For each $X \geq 1$ let $S(X)$ be a finite (possibly empty) set of cuspidal automorphic representations $\rho$ of $\GL(m)/\Q$ such that the following properties hold for $(S(X))_{X \geq 1}$: \begin{enumerate}[label=(\roman*)]